Kovah/LinkAce/README.md

 * A bookmarklet to quickly save links from any browser
 * Private or public links, so friends or internet strangers can see your collection
 * Add notes to links to add thoughts
-* Advanced search for your bookmarks
+* Advanced search including different filters and ordering
-* A built-in light and dark color theme
 * Import existing bookmarks from HTML exports (other methods planned)
 * Automated link checks to make sure your bookmarks stay available
 * Automated “backups” of your bookmarks via the Waybackmachine
 * Implemented support for complete database and app backups to Amazon AWS S3
+* A built-in light and dark color scheme

 More features are already planned.
-Take a look at our [project board](https://github.com/Kovah/LinkAce/projects/1) for more information.
+Take a look at the [project board](https://github.com/Kovah/LinkAce/projects/1) for more information.

 ### Documentation and Community